Bad Day at Red Rock

 Part of the problem, Davidson felt was that Navarre “was hardly ever in his office, as little as a few days per week, and he did not seem to be supervising his officers very well.”

-Interim chief Steve Ross, Navarre's former lieutenant, wrote in response to emailed questions about his former boss' lack of presence in the department, “As a salaried employee, Chief Navarre worked independently, and he periodically worked from home or remotely.
+Everitt wrote in response to emailed questions to Ross about his former boss' lack of presence in the department, “As a salaried employee, Chief Navarre worked independently, and he periodically worked from home or remotely.
 He was nearing retirement, and he transitioned his responsibilities to remaining employees in the Police Department.”

 When she began to dig deeper into the police department, alarmed by complaints of officer misconduct, her formerly ardent supporters such as Mayor Sakrison “did a 180,” she says and either became increasingly critical or gave her the cold shoulder.